sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 Evaluation workflows frequently reward speed and agreement over discernment, allowing subtle errors to pass through undetected.
 Over time, this leads to drift in model behavior and degradation in system reliability.

 The core issue is not just accuracy.
-It is whether the model preserves intended meaning under real-world conditions.
+The question is whether the model preserves the intended meaning under real-world conditions.

 ## Where Systems Break
 AI systems rarely fail in isolation.